waylow/boneWidget/README.md

 ### To Do:
 - complete the documentation with images to this readme file
+- [Enhancement] Doesn't work well with Rigify naming scheme (solve this)
 - [Feature] Let the user change the widget suffix to a prefix for a different naming convention
 - [Feature] Extract and edit a widget?
 Say you're editing a rig that doesn't have mesh objects for the widgets in the file (only mesh data).
 Maybe there can be a way of extracting them and making them real objects.
 - [Bug] The match Bone Transforms does not work well when the bone scale is not at 1.0
-- [Bug] if the collection doesn't exist you can't edit widgets
 - [enhancement] doesn't work well with Rigify
-- [bug] collection needs to be in the master scene for the addon to find it.

 Possible bugs:
 What if the widget isn’t actually in the file?
 Ie - not a real object

+## v1.9 Release Notes:
+- [Fix] widget collection no longer needs to be in the master scene for the addon to find it.

 ## v1.8 Release Notes:
 * Fix: updated to work with Blender 2.93/3.0